The strangers who fell in love when 9/11 diverted their flight

 Courtesy Nick and Diane Marson

-The next day, some of the locals took the now-honory-Newfoundlanders on an outing to a spectacular local lookout, the Dover Fault.
+The next day, some of the locals took the now-honorary-Newfoundlanders on an outing to a spectacular local lookout, the Dover Fault.

 "It's a beautiful outlook, about 200 foot above where the river and the ocean come together," says Diane.